 HELIOS™ by Utility allows law enforcement to quickly and securely ingest evidence from many disparate systems into one universal view.

 EOS™ by Utility (formerly Body Worn by Utility) is more than just a body camera.
-The technology embedded in the officers’ uniforms to prevent them from detaching is the only system that can facilitate policy-based, high-speed data collection that delivers instant, transparent and secure intelligence when time and truth are critical.
+The technology embedded in the officers’ uniforms to prevent them from detaching is the only police body worn camera system that can facilitate policy-based, high-speed data collection that delivers instant, transparent and secure intelligence when time and truth are critical.
 And its enhanced user interface offers an improved media layout, unified media and messages page, an audio recorder, and more.

 Simon Araya, Chief Technology Officer for Utility, states, “Utility streamlines the workflow from the initial contact where someone is calling 911 to automate the process of collecting, tagging, and uploading digital evidence to a management system provided to police.
-This system also streamlines sharing evidence with the prosecutor’s office.
+This DEM system also streamlines sharing evidence with the prosecutor’s office.
 Technology makes it easy to collect video evidence, but with that can come an avalanche of data that needs to be managed appropriately.
 Utility provides the tools to digest and analyze the millions of monthly data points collected.